iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 Now there's an additional library called Compass that leverages SCSS mixins to provide a whole bunch of compatibility features and other helpful stuff.

 I hate when I see code like this.
-It's a nuisance to write, it looks bad, and if another browser adds support under their own prefix, your site will still not look good for that browser unless you track down every instance of these rules and fix them.
+It's a nuisance to write, easy to screw up, and if another browser adds support under their own prefix, your site will still not look good for that browser unless you track down every instance of these rules and fix them.
 This kind of behavior is largely responsible for the tremendous mess that has been made of browser prefixes and is close to rendering them as meaningless